MicrosoftDocs/azure-devops-docs/docs/reference/witadmin/witadmin-import-export-manage-wits.md

 ## Q & A

-### Q: What customizations can I make and still use the Configure Features Wizard to update my project after a TFS upgrade?
+### Q: What customizations can I make and still use the Configure Features Wizard to update my project after an upgrade?

 **A:** You can add custom WITs and change the form layout.
 The [Configure Features Wizard](/previous-versions/azure/devops/reference/upgrade/configure-features-after-upgrade) will update your projects and you'll get access to the latest features.